+- Adolescents with eating disorders;

 - Pregnant adolescents;

 - Ketosis-prone individuals;

 - Competitive athletes; and

 - Extreme sensitivity to insulin in younger children.

 OR

 Criterion B: The recipient with Type I diabetes has been on a pump prior to enrollment in Medicaid and has documented frequency of glucose self-testing an average of at least four times per day during the month prior to Medicaid enrollment.